CS207G7/cs207-FinalProject/README.md

 ### `chemkin` -- Chemical Kinetics Computational toolkit

 This `chemkin` is a collection of algorithms aimed at predicting the time evolution of species concentration, finding the rate of change of a chemical species and calculating the rate of change of a certain specie.
-For multiple irreversible elementary reactions the rate of change follows the form:
+For multiple elementary reactions the rate of change follows the form:

 <img src="https://github.com/CS207G7/cs207-FinalProject/blob/master/reaction_formula.jpg" width="40%">